includeos/org-website/_src/_posts/2017-04-04-running-includeos-unikernels-with-vmware.md

 ![vmware-4-instances]({{site-url}}/assets/img/posts/vmware.png)

-If you are using IncludeOS and VMWare, do not hesitate to get in touch, either here, in the [IncludeOS issue tracker](https://github.com/hioa-cs/IncludeOS/issues) or on our [Gitter chat](https://gitter.im/hioa-cs/IncludeOS)!
+If you are using IncludeOS and VMWare, do not hesitate to get in touch, either here, in the [IncludeOS issue tracker](https://github.com/hioa-cs/IncludeOS/issues) or on our [Slack chat](https://goo.gl/NXBVsc)!